braid-org/braidjs/readme.md

 # The Braidjs Monorepo

-Makes it easy to interoperate.
+Makes it easy to interoperate!

   - Each project has a top-level folder.
-  - If you make a breaking change (like a protocol change), then you can upgrade the relevant code in other people's projects directly.
+  - If you make a breaking change (like a protocol change), then upgrade the relevant code in other people's projects directly.

 Npm still works fine.
 Just put a `package.json` to your project folder, `cd` to it, and run `npm publish`.